starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

 .. comment

-.. suggestedEdit1 {wip ECDSA this is the only instance in the Hello Stark tutorial where ECDSA is referred to in caps} > consider applying one of the other usages [``ecdsa`` builtin or just ecdsa signature]
+.. suggestedEdit1 DONE-LEAVE{wip ECDSA this is the only instance in the Hello Stark tutorial where ECDSA is referred to in caps} > consider applying one of the other usages [``ecdsa`` builtin or just ecdsa signature]

 .. suggestedEdit2 {wip Similarly, change the code of ``get_balance()``.} > Similary to the verify_ecdsa_signature behaving like an asset OR similar to the code change for increase_balance == Link is lost this far on Consider clarifying